-As students safely return to school, the learning and pastoral curriculums will be adapted to ensure a holistic 'emotional recovery approach' is embedded in pastoral care, form periods and lessons, and teaching will be adapted to increasingly meet the needs of individual students whose mental health has been affected by the coronavirus (Covid-19) pandemic.
-We recognise our students will need space for recovery as the loss of routine, structure, friendship, opportunity and freedom, during the school closure period, will have triggered anxiety, trauma and bereavement in a number of students, and possibly result in disengagement.
-In addition to focusing on the recovery of lost knowledge, staff will focus on restoring positive relationships to engage students in the transitioning of learning back into school and rebuilding their confidence as learners.
+The learning and pastoral curriculums have been adapted to ensure a holistic 'emotional recovery approach' is embedded in pastoral care, form periods and lessons, and teaching has been adapted to increasingly meet the needs of individual students whose mental health has been affected by the coronavirus (Covid-19) pandemic.
+We recognise some students will still continue to need space for recovery as the loss of routine, structure, friendship, opportunity and freedom, during school closure and periods of isolation, will have triggered anxiety, trauma and bereavement in a number of students, and possibly result in long-term disengagement.
+In addition to focusing on the recovery of lost knowledge, staff will continue to focus on restoring positive relationships to engage students in rebuilding their confidence as learners.

-During the phased reopening period, students and their families will continue to receive targeted information and resources about protecting their mental health, as well as being signposted to relevant external support organisations, ie - NSPCC, PAUSE, KOOTH, Young Minds, CRUSE.
+Students and their families will continue to receive targeted information and resources about protecting their mental health, as well as being signposted to relevant external support organisations, i.e. - NSPCC, PAUSE, KOOTH, Young Minds, CRUSE, Birmingham LGBTQ.